“Lovely colonial mansion hidden on a working coconut estate, perfect for those wishing to avoid the bustle of Colombo”

 - Lazing by the pool and in the jacuzzi

 - Exploring the estate on a bullock cart.
-See how a coconut is picked and sample the water.
+Take a tour of the organic coconut plantation, see how they are picked and sample the juice.
 Find out how pepper is grown, how cinnamon is peeled and how the paddy is harvested.

 - Wander around the nearby village temples and enjoy bicycle rides on the quiet village roads; visit the loacl markets (Wednesday and Saturday)